WHAT IS PRIVATE LABEL?

 - Do they have a private label policy?

 Designing and Branding Your Private Label Products

-To get some ideas of what you could possibly do for logos and branding, it’s always good to again refer to your competitors.
-You want to make sure you are not copying or coming up with something like theirs because you want your customers to be able to differentiate between your rivals and your own products.
+To get some ideas of what you could do for logos and branding, it’s always good to again refer to your competitors.
+You want to make sure you are not copying or coming up with something like theirs because you want your customers to be able to differentiate between your rivals and your products.

 Once you have the branding and logo information, you can send the relevant files to the supplier and then production can begin.